15 Hilarious Halloween Puns That’ll Have Everyone Howling

-All kidding aside, there’s just something about Halloween that makes people pun out.
+All kidding aside, there’s just something about Halloween that makes people pun out—when they’re not binge-watching Halloween movies on Netflix, of course.
 Real Simple spoke to some of the experts in the field—linguists, wordsmiths, and the country’s best punslingers themselves—to find out exactly why the ghoulish season inspires wordplay.

 The most common answer?
 Our human need to cope with Halloween’s association with death and the afterlife.
 “Every October, we are forced to stare at our actual mortality and the horrifying world of the unknown,” said Tim Donnelly, journalist and runner-up in the O. Henry Pun-Off World Championships.
 So what do we do?
 Take the edge off with a little humor.

-“We make signs for our stores that say things like ‘Shop Rite Presents: Night of the Living BREAD’ or ‘Now serving up home-spooked meals!’ because otherwise the thought of ghosts and things lurking in the shadows remind us that we are all going to die very soon—whether you took advantage of that bread sale or not.”
+“We make signs for our stores that say things like ‘Shop Rite Presents: Night of the Living BREAD’ or ‘Now serving up home-spooked meals!’”
+Donnelly says.
+“Otherwise, the thought of ghosts and things lurking in the shadows remind us that we are all going to die very soon—whether you took advantage of that bread sale or not.”

 You should sign a trick or treaty.